hgnzheng/CSE158-UCSD/README.md

 | Time Played Prediction |          44/603          |         68/603          |

 ### [Assignment 2](https://cseweb.ucsd.edu/classes/fa23/cse258-a/files/assignment2.pdf)
-*My project partner is Nate del Rosario ([Github](https://github.com/natdosan)).
-The solutions in the repository are the collective efforts between us, with help of TAs.*

 - This is an open-ended project.

 *My project partners are [Nate del Rosario](https://github.com/natdosan), Chuong Nguyen, and Jacob Lin.
 The solution for this assignment/project is the collective efforts among us.*